Rheumatoid Arthritis Stem Cell Treatment

 Overall, the regulatory effects of MSCs on dendritic cells appear to be an important mechanism by which they can reduce inflammation and prevent tissue damage in rheumatoid arthritis.

-How do Mesenchymal Stem Cells Affect NK Cells for rheumatoid arthritis?
+How do Mesenchymal Stem Cells Affect NK Cells for Rheumatoid Arthritis?

 Mesenchymal stem cells (MSCs) have also been shown to have a regulatory effect on natural killer (NK) cells in the context of rheumatoid arthritis.